Post 19 Rules

 AUXILIARIES

-AMERICAN LEGION, and to the mothers, wives, daughters, sisters, granddaughters, great-granddaughters and grandmothers of all men and women who were in the Armed Forces of the United States during any of the following periods: April 6, 1917, to November 11, 1918; December 7, 1941, to December 31, 1946; June 25, 1950, to January 31, 1955; February 28, 1961, to May 7, 1975; August 24, 1982, to July 31, 1984; December 20, 1989, to January 31, 1990; August 2, 1990, to the date of cessation of hostilities as determined by the Government of the United States; all dates inclusive, or who, being citizens of the United States at the time of their entry therein, served on active duty in the Armed Forces of any of the governments associated with the United States during any of said periods, and died in the line of duty or after honorable discharge; and to those women who of their own right are eligible for membership in THE AMERICAN LEGION.
+Section 1.
+THE AMERICAN LEGION recognizes an auxiliary organization, known as the American Legion Auxiliary.
+Section 2.
+Membership in the American Legion Auxiliary shall be limited to the : grandmothers, mothers, sisters, spouses, and direct and adopted female descendants of members of The American Legion; and to the grandmothers, mothers, sisters, spouses, and direct and adopted female descendants of all men and women who were in the Armed Forces of the United States during any of the following periods: April 6, 1917 to November 11, 1918; and any time after December 7, 1941; or who, being citizens of the United States at the time of their entry therein, served on active duty in the Armed Forces of any of the governments associated with the United States during any of said periods, and died in the line of duty or after honorable discharge; and to those women who of their own right are eligible for membership in the American Legion.
 Section 3.
 The Auxiliary shall be governed in each Department of THE AMERICAN LEGION by such rules and regulations as may be prescribed by the National Executive Committee and thereafter approved by such Department of THE AMERICAN LEGION.

 Membership Application for American Legion Auxiliary 1.
 If applicant is joining on her own service record, the Auxiliary unit to which she is applying for membership will be responsible for verification of her eligibility for membership.
 It’s not necessary she be a member of The American Legion.
-2. If applicant is joining on the basis of her relationship to a member of The American Legion, an officer of the post to which that relative belongs must certify the Legionnaire’s membership in that post.
-3. If any applicant wishes to join a unit or a post other than the one to which her Legionnaire relative belongs, the unit to which she is applying for membership should check the eligibility with the post of her Legionnaire relative.
+2. If applicant is joining on the basis of her or his relationship to a member of The American Legion, an officer of the post to which that relative belongs must certify the Legionnaire’s membership in that post.
+3. If any applicant wishes to join a unit or a post other than the one to which her or his Legionnaire relative belongs, the unit to which she or he is applying for membership should check the eligibility with the post of her or his Legionnaire relative.
 4. Under no circumstances, when the eligibility for American Legion Auxiliary membership is to be based on relationship to a deceased veteran, should an adjutant certify an application for membership without checking the discharge papers of the deceased veteran to determine that the dates of service fall within those time periods which determine eligibility for American Legion membership.
 The deceased veteran need not have been a Legionnaire for the applicant to qualify for membership in the Auxiliary.

-Sons of The American Legion
+Sons of the American Legion

-Active Duty Service Eligibility Dates for Membership in The American Legion
+Active Duty Service Eligibility Dates for Membership in the American Legion:

-(note: potential S.A.L. members should use these dates to determine if their parents or grandparents are/were eligible for membership in The American Legion) World War I April 6, 1917 – November 11, 1918
+(Note: potential S.A.L. members should use these dates to determine if their parents or grandparents are/were eligible for membership in The American Legion)

 A member may have any number of guests.